 “This is a great acknowledgement of the newly established competence center.
 We are building a competence hub, an important contributor to the successful build-up of a new Norwegian industry.
 Mapping offshore wind competence is an assignment perfectly aligned with the purpose of the competence center,” says Rune Klausen, Interim CEO of the center (Nasjonalt kompetansesenter for havvind).

-Participating companies in the NOK 1.5 million project named VindKomp, are Equinor, Aker Solutions, TechnipFMC, Aibel, ABB, Siemens Energy, Mainstream, Deep Wind Offshore, Fred Olsen, Statkraft, IKM, Energy Innovation, Å Energy, LO, Fornybar Norge, Offshore Norge, Sintef, and Vårgrønn.
+Participating companies in the NOK 1.5 million project named VindKomp, are Equinor, Aker Solutions, TechnipFMC, Aibel, ABB, Siemens Energy, Mainstream, Deep Wind Offshore, Fred Olsen, Statkraft, IKM, Energy Innovation, Å Energy, University of Agder, LO, Fornybar Norge, Offshore Norge, Sintef, and Vårgrønn.

 “We will document the current competence levels, the need for competence throughout the value chain, and the various educational courses offered by high schools, vocational schools, and colleges and universities.
 The goal is to identify any competence gaps and to develop and implement a national plan to close the gaps,” says Klausen.